Fire skink

-The fire skink (Mochlus fernandi), also known commonly as Fernand's skink, the Togo fire skink, and the true fire skink, is a fairly large skink, a species of lizard in the family Scincidae.
+The fire skink (Lepidothyris fernandi), also known commonly as Fernand's skink, the Togo fire skink, and the true fire skink, is a fairly large skink, a species of lizard in the family Scincidae.
 The species is known for its bright and vivid coloration.
 Native to tropical forests in West and Central Africa, the fire skink lives fifteen to twenty years.
 This species is a diurnal lizard that burrows and hides.
 It is relatively shy and reclusive, but may become tame in captivity.

 Etymology

 The specific name, fernandi, refers to the island formerly known as Fernando Po, which has been called Bioko since 1979.
 It is known in the Yoruba language, spoken in Western Africa, as Oloronto.

 Taxonomy

 Historically, the fire skink has been placed in several different genera and was until recently placed in Riopa together with several skinks from southeast Asia.
 While these are superficially similar to the African fire skink, they are closer to some other Asian skinks, resulting in their move to Mochlus.
 The fire skink is not closely related to other skinks and belongs to the genus Mochlus.
 However, a review of the taxonomy of the fire skink did reveal that it, as traditionally defined, actually consists of three separate species.
 This essentially limits true M. fernandi to tropical West Africa and westernmost Central Africa, while population in Central and East Africa are M. hinkeli and M. striatus.